Overview

 Logistics, Transport

-Today, goods and people are being transported to any place in the world at any time, and the transport network is becoming ever so dense.
-This places special demands on logistics and traffic.
+The world is coming together.
+Today, goods and people are transported to any place around the globe at any time.
+Whether travel, business or goods trading – this places special demands on logistics and transport.

-Logistics means much more than the mere transport, handling or warehousing of goods.
-Today, logistics in companies includes the holistic planning, control, coordination, implementation and control of all intra-company and cross-border flows of goods and information.
-Logistics ensures that the right goods are in the right quantity, in the right condition, in the right place and at the right time for the right customer at the right cost.
-This requires a correspondingly well-functioning infrastructure and sound know-how in the control of traffic flows.
-Only in this way can one meet the increasing pressure of competition and the increased customer expectations.
+Logistics means much more than just transporting, handling or storing goods.
+Today, logistics in companies includes the holistic planning, management, coordination, implementation and control of all internal and cross-company flows of goods and information.
+Logistics ensures that the right good, in the right quantity, in the right condition, in the right place, at the right time, for the right customer, at the right cost.

-The courses of study in the area of logistics and traffic are understood as a cross-sectional discipline.
-Many actors are needed to precisely control the transport of raw materials and goods.
+The courses in the field of logistics and transport are seen as a cross-sectional discipline.
+Because many players are necessary to precisely control the transport of raw materials and goods.

-Logistics integrates the processes from raw material procurement through to sales to the customer across the entire supply chain (supply chain management) or into global networks.
-Procurement, production, distribution and transport logistics as well as knowledge of management are important subfields that flow into all process chains and cycles.
-It also includes waste disposal and recycling.
+Logistics integrates the processes from the procurement of raw materials to the sale to the end customer across companies into value chains (supply chain management) or these into global networks.
+Procurement, production, distribution and transport logistics as well as knowledge management are important sub-areas that flow into all process chains and cycles.
+This also includes waste disposal and recycling.

-With a corresponding emphasis on different types of traffic such as maritime transport, aviation or sectors, such as trade, chemicals, transport can focus on.
+If the focus is set accordingly, the focus can be on different types of transport such as maritime transport, aviation or sectors such as trade, chemicals or transport.

 Contents of the course

-The bachelor program offers an interdisciplinary and practice-oriented education.
-Usually a deepening in the economic or (information) technical field is possible.
-Bachelor studies include mathematical, scientific and engineering fundamentals and methods, business administration, production logistics (material flow planning, production planning and control), information technology, distribution management, transport and logistics, logistics management (corporate planning, logistics controlling), international logistics, supply chain management, Law.
-In addition there are industrial placements, excursions and project work (also abroad).
+The bachelor's program offers interdisciplinary and practice-oriented training.
+It is usually possible to deepen your knowledge in the economic or (information) technical area.
+The bachelor's degree includes mathematical, scientific and engineering principles and methods, business administration, production logistics (material flow planning, production planning and control), information technology, distribution management, transport and traffic, logistics management (corporate planning, logistics controlling), international logistics, supply chain management and Right.
+There are also industrial internships, excursions and project work (including abroad).

-In the logistics industry around three million people work in Germany, a quarter of them in pure logistics companies.
-The industry is thus the third largest industry.
-A significant part of the importance of the logistics location Germany is the good traffic infrastructure and the dense communication network.
-Academically trained specialists work for domestic and foreign industrial enterprises of all economic sectors, e.g. in the aviation, automotive or capital goods industry, in trade and service companies, in forwarding companies, in airlines and shipping companies, in vehicle rental companies or in consulting companies.
+Academically trained specialists work at domestic and foreign logistics or industrial companies in all sectors of the economy, e.g. in the aviation, automotive or capital goods industries, in trading and service companies, in freight forwarding companies, in airlines and shipping companies, in vehicle rental companies or in consulting companies.